In the guide

-Businesses that dispose of co-products and surplus food as animal feed must ensure:
+Businesses that dispose of co-products and surplus food to be used as animal feed must ensure:

 - compliance, where appropriate, with Annex II to Regulation (EC) No 183/2005 laying down requirements for feed hygiene as required by the Animal Feed (Hygiene, Sampling, etc and Enforcement (England) Regulations 2015 (please see the link in 'Key legislation' below).
 The main requirements of Regulation (EC) No 183/2005 are:

 - registration as a feed business operator with the local authority, usually the trading standards service

 - a feed safety management system based upon the principles of HACCP (see below) must be in place; it must relate to the manufacture (where applicable), storage, transport and supply of animal feed

 - a quality control system must be in place with appropriate checks to ensure surplus food and co-products are of the required quality and are not contaminated.
 Risks must be minimised to avoid contamination, cross-contamination and adverse effects generally on the safety and quality of the product.
 A person responsible for production and quality control must be designated